lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 That unpredictability is often caused by setting deadlines.
 Due to them, teams will prioritize short-term gains over long-term consistency and continuous improvements.

+As Deming would put it:

+> Short-term profits are not a reliable indicator of performance of management.
+Anybody can pay dividends by deferring maintenance, cutting out research, or acquiring another company.
+> — Deming, W. Edwards.
+Out of the Crisis, reissue (p.
+19).
+MIT Press.
+Kindle Edition.

 Now, compare that erratic team with a predictable team that continuously improves its performance but misses the $50,000 deadline.

 <a target="_blank" class="image-link" href="/assets/deadlines/consistent-sales-team.png"><img style="margin-bottom: -18px;" src="/assets/deadlines/consistent-sales-team.png" alt=""></a>